phishdetect/phishdetect.github.io/docs/node/nginx.md

+# Configure Nginx

+While PhishDetect Node exposes an HTTP service of its own by default on `127.0.0.1:7856`, you should configure your webserver of choice to proxy requests on your production server.
+This section provides details on how to configure an [Nginx](https://nginx.org) webserver, but you can adapt this configuration to any other webserver such as [Apache](https://httpd.apache.org/).

+## Obtain a TLS Certificate

 Before configuring the web server, you need to have a TLS certificate ready for use.
 In most cases using [Let's Encrypt](https://letsencrypt.org) would be sufficient and, after having appropriately configured your DNS records to point to your server, you can use [certbot](https://certbot.eff.org) to generate a certificate.
+If you wish to do so, you can also acquire a TLS certificate from a trusted authority.

+## Nginx Configuration

 You can now create an Nginx configuration for your virtual host.
+You are going to configure it to proxy incoming requests to PhishDetect Node HTTP server by adding the line `proxy_pass http://127.0.0.1:7856;`.
+If you changed the host or the port number through [command-line parameters](run.md) make sure you change the value of `proxy_pass` accordingly.

-You can use the following template and modify accordingly (particularly the domain name and the paths):
+You can use the following template and modify accordingly.

 ```nginx
 server {